tigerhead/flightdelayvisual/README.md

 ###IV Feedback on version 4
 From one of my friends:

 I can see more green dots on West side and more orange and red dot on North and East part but it took me a while to figure it out.
+I wish that I could have more leading clue.

 ## References: